srofe/CPlusPlus-Workshop/README.md

 * Have a user enter their name and age.
 * Use macros to define age brackets to group people.
 * Print the age group which the user belongs to.

+## Control Flow

+This chapter provides examples of `if/else` statements, `switch/case` statements as well as `while`, `do while`, `for` range-based loops and `break/contine` statements.

+The first exercise shows how `if/else` blocks can be used to make decisions by informing the user if a number is greater than or less than 10.